Annex 5.1 - Specificities for associations

 Monitoring: criterion S1

-ℹ️ Criterion S1: Monitoring and implementation indicators for actions are defined.
-Monitoring of performance indicators (significant emissions) between each renewal of the process is not imposed.
+ℹ️ Criterion S1: Indicators for monitoring and implementation of actions are defined.
+Monitoring of performance indicators (significant emissions) between each renewal of the approach is not imposed.
 More details here.

 Specificities and recommended adaptations for an association:

-These indicators are concrete tools for associations, useful not only to assess progress but also to valorize actions taken and their results, both internally and externally.
-They can be mobilized to:
+These indicators are concrete tools for associations, useful not only to evaluate progress but also to highlight the actions undertaken and their results, both internally and externally.
+They can be used to:

-Inspire and motivate internal teams (employees, volunteers, BoD members).
+Inspire and motivate internal teams (employees, volunteers, Board members).

 Strengthen credibility and transparency with external stakeholders (partners, funders, beneficiaries).